Woolloongabba station construction update - February and March 2025

 • Out-of-hours deliveries of large trucks and plant.
 This includes mobilisation, set up and demobilisation.
 Short term road closures in the area may also be required

-• Ongoing intermittent lane, road and footpath detours and closures at Gibbon Street, Stanley Street service road, Leopard Street and Main Street
+• Ongoing intermittent lane, road and footpath detours and closures at Leopard Street and Main Street

-• Ongoing footpath closure between Main Street and Woolloongabba station platform 2 due to retaining wall works
+• Ongoing footpath closure between Main Street and Woolloongabba station platform 2.
+Footpath opened for events where required.

 Work is subject to relevant approvals and suitable weather conditions.